Alexandra Buchanan Architecture

 Diamond Creek

-Gooden House is a renovation and addition to a circa 1980s brick veneer dwelling in Diamond Creek, set within a heavily treed suburban context.
+Diamond Creek House is a renovation and addition to a circa 1980s brick veneer home in Diamond Creek, Victoria.
+Set within a heavily treed suburban landscape, the project reimagines the existing dwelling for a growing family, balancing contemporary living requirements with a strong connection to its bushland setting.

-The project introduces a restrained contemporary addition positioned adjacent to the existing house, reorganising the plan to accommodate new living, dining and master suite functions for a young family while maintaining the original structure as part of the broader composition.
+The design introduces a restrained contemporary addition positioned alongside the original house, reorganising the floor plan to accommodate new living, dining and master suite spaces while retaining the existing structure as an integral part of the overall composition.
+This approach minimises unnecessary demolition and creates a clear distinction between old and new.

-A simple skillion roof form defines the new intervention, rising towards the south and incorporating clerestory glazing that draws soft light deep into the interior and frames views towards the surrounding tree canopy.
+A simple skillion roof form defines the addition, rising towards the south to incorporate clerestory glazing that brings soft natural light deep into the interior.
+The elevated glazing also frames views of the surrounding tree canopy, strengthening the relationship between the home and its landscape setting.

-A new deck is positioned between the existing dwelling and the addition, acting as a transitional outdoor room that resolves internal circulation and strengthens the relationship between interior spaces and the landscape.
+A new deck is positioned between the existing house and the addition, creating a transitional outdoor room that resolves circulation between the two building elements.
+This space extends everyday living outdoors and enhances connections between interior spaces, the garden and the surrounding environment.

-Materially, the addition is expressed through black metal cladding and exposed blockwork, grounding the building within its bushland setting, while internal surfaces of stained birch plywood and spotted gum flooring introduce warmth and continuity across the new living spaces.
+Materially, the addition is expressed through black metal cladding and exposed blockwork, grounding the building within its natural setting.
+Internally, stained birch plywood and spotted gum flooring introduce warmth, texture and continuity throughout the new living spaces, creating a cohesive and inviting family home.

 "Amongst the leafy suburb of Diamond Creek sits our renovation and extension to a circa 1980’s brick veneer dwelling, the Gooden House."